strimzi/strimzi-kafka-oauth/README.md

 If you need to turn off certificate hostname verification set the following property to empty string:
 - `oauth.ssl.endpoint.identification.algorithm` (e.g. "")

-These configuration properties can be used to configure truststore for `KeycloakRBACAuthorizer` as well, but they should be prefixed with `strimzi.authorization.` instead of `oauth.` when specifically targeting this authorizer (e.g.: `strimzi.authorization.ssl.truststore.location`).
+These configuration properties can be used to configure truststore for `KeycloakAuthorizer` as well, but they should be prefixed with `strimzi.authorization.` instead of `oauth.` when specifically targeting this authorizer (e.g.: `strimzi.authorization.ssl.truststore.location`).

-You may want to set these options globally as system properties or env vars to apply for all the listeners and the `KeycoakRBACAuthorizer` in which case you would use `oauth.` prefix.
-But when configured specifically for `KeycloakRBACAuthorizer` in `server.properties` you have to use `strimzi.authorization.` prefix.
+You may want to set these options globally as system properties or env vars to apply for all the listeners and the `KeycloakAuthorizer` in which case you would use `oauth.` prefix.
+But when configured specifically for `KeycloakAuthorizer` in `server.properties` you have to use `strimzi.authorization.` prefix.

 Configuring the network timeouts for communication with authorization server